 Do you feel like your child is out of control?
 Does your child often respond to problems by crying, screaming, swearing, hitting, etc?
 If you’ve tried everything and nothing seems to work, please get your hands on this book.

 This compassionate, thoughtful, and practical book will give you the roadmap you need to diffuse these destructive behaviors in the moment and prevent them from happening in the future.

 Dr. Greene will help you understand why traditional parenting methods of punishment and rewards don’t work with explosive children, and what to do instead.

 By Mona Delahooke, PhD

-Dr. Delahooke reminds us that behavior itself is not a problem, but rather a symptom.
-When we stop parenting so reactively, we have a chance to focus on what really matters and bring change and purpose to our children’s actions.
+Dr. Delahooke reminds us that behavior is not a problem, but a symptom.
+When we stop parenting so reactively, we have a chance to focus on what matters and bring change and purpose to our children’s actions.

 It’s critical not only to talk to kids about substance abuse, but to fortify them against it.

 Through comprehensive research, Jessica illustrates that a few solid strategies can be the difference between a child’s crippling addiction or healthy self-control.